 2009

-Smith Cove Cruise Terminal at Terminal 91 opens with two new cruise berths.
-The two shore power plugs are relocated to continue providing shore power at this new two berth facility.
+Smith Cove Cruise Terminal at Pier 91 opens with two new cruise berths.
+The two shore power plugs are relocated from Terminal 30 to continue providing shore power at this new facility.

 2015